jibe-b/gatsby-source-baserow/README.md

 // In gatsby-config.js
 plugins: [
   {
-    resolve: `gatsby-source-airtable`,
+    resolve: `gatsby-source-baserow`,
     options: {
       // not prefaced with "GATSBY_", will not automatically be included client-side unless you explicitly expose it
-      apiKey: process.env.AIRTABLE_API_KEY,
+      apiKey: process.env.BASEROW_API_KEY,
       // ...etc
     },
   },
 ];
 ```

-You can either use a node tool like "dotenv" to load secrets like your Airtable
+You can either use a node tool like "dotenv" to load secrets like your Baserow
 API key from a .env file, or you can specify it in your command line such as
-`AIRTABLE_API_KEY=XXXXXX gatsby develop`.
+`BASEROW_API_KEY=XXXXXX gatsby develop`.

 If you add or change your API key in an environment variable at the system
 level, you may need to reload your code editor/IDE for that variable to reload.